Mutual Funds for Dummies: Complete Beginner's Guide

 Compounded Annualized Growth Rate: Return from the fund after factoring in time of holding investments

 We hope that gave you a clear picture of the very basics of Mutual funds and how to invest in mutual funds as beginners.

-We highly encourage you to Plan your Investments.
+We highly encourage you to Plan your Investments as soon as possible.